 Roar on the Other Side (Clark)

 Writer's Workshop (Roper)

-Students will also continue written narration, copywork, and other writing across the curriculum.
+Students will also continue oral, written, and silent narration across the Integrated Studies curriculum.